ATLAS observes pairs of tau particles in heavy-ion collisions

 The figure presents a comparison of the ATLAS measurement of anomalous magnetic moment of tau-lepton to those from LEP experiments.
 It is remarkable that the LHC can measure this process, and with precision competitive with lepton colliders.
 This new measurement opens the door to more detailed study of tau lepton’s electromagnetic properties at the LHC.
 With the much larger dataset expected from future LHC runs, physicists look forward to improved precision that may reveal interesting surprises.

-- Observation of the 𝜸𝜸 → 𝝉𝝉 process in Pb+Pb collisions and constraints on the 𝝉-lepton anomalous magnetic moment with the ATLAS detector (CERN-EP-2022-079, link coming soon)
+- Observation of the 𝜸𝜸 → 𝝉𝝉 process in Pb+Pb collisions and constraints on the 𝝉-lepton anomalous magnetic moment with the ATLAS detector (arXiv:2204.13478, see figures)

 - CMS Collaboration: Observation of τ lepton pair production in ultraperipheral nucleus-nucleus collisions (CMS-PAS-HIN-21-009)

 - Quark Matter 2022 presentation by Jakub Kremer: Observation of 𝛾𝛾→𝜏𝜏 in Pb+Pb collisions and constraints on the 𝜏-lepton g-2 with the ATLAS detector

 - Quark Matter 2022 poster by Agnieszka Ewa Ogrodnik: Beyond Standard Model searches in ultraperipheral heavy-ion collisions with ATLAS

 - See also the full lists of ATLAS Conference Notes and ATLAS Physics Papers.